lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Other herbicides like glyphosate target all plants regardless, as they inhibit the more fundamental [Shikimate pathway](https://en.wikipedia.org/wiki/Shikimate_pathway) of amino acid synthesis, found in all plants but not in animals.
 Researchers extracted *Salmonella* bacteria living in sludge near the glyphosate factories and found them to be resistant due to a mutant [EPSP synthase enzyme](https://en.wikipedia.org/wiki/EPSP_synthase), and used genetic modification to produce GM seeds confering resistance.
 Many species of weed have since evolved resistance to glyphosate due to its overuse, with the first occuring as quickly as the GM seeds were invented ([Heap & Duke, 2018](https://scijournals.onlinelibrary.wiley.com/doi/10.1002/ps.4760)), and around 60 species resistant as of 2024.
 This has contributed to the switch in herbicides back to 2,4-D.

-(While there is [significant controversy](https://www.youtube.com/watch?v=CxVXvFOPIyQ) surrounding herbicides such as Monsanto's extremely unethical business practices and industry-funded carcinogenicity studies, this has no bearing on the underlying biology!)
+(While there is [significant controversy](https://www.youtube.com/watch?v=CxVXvFOPIyQ) surrounding herbicides such as Monsanto's extremely unethical business practices, industry-funded carcinogenicity studies and the use of Agent Orange, this has no bearing on the underlying biological facts!)

 ### Nylon metabolism in bacteria